 Function

-This primitive, generated by the PMD sublayer, provides the bandwidth of the received PPDU to the PLCP and MAC entity.
+This primitive, generated by the PMD sublayer, provides an estimate of the bandwidth of the received PPDU to the PLCP and MAC entity.

-NOTE—The bandwidth is typically determined from the PLCP header of HT_GF (if supported), HT_MF, and VHT PPDUs(#4734), and by estimation for HT_GF (if unsupported) and NON_HT PPDUs(#4734).
+NOTE—The bandwidth is determined by estimation, not by inspection of the signal fields.
+The PLCP is able to determine bandwidth by inspection of the header of HT_GF (if supported), HT_MF, and VHT PPDUs(#4734).

 Semantics of the service primitive